Advertiser Disclosure

 Air travel could face disruption if the government shuts down.
 Image Credit: James Larounis

-If the government shuts down and you have a trip planned to anywhere under federal control, such as the national parks or federally operated attractions and monuments (think the Smithsonian Institution in Washington, D.C.), you may face disruption or closures.
+If you have a trip planned to anywhere under federal control, such as the national parks or federally operated attractions and monuments (think the Smithsonian Institution in Washington, D.C.), you may face disruptions and/or closures.
 National parks will remain open, but facilities within the parks may not be.
 Monuments and other attractions may close entirely.
+Check details carefully before heading out to visit these places.

-In the event the government does shut down, you shouldn’t need to worry about canceling plans.
+Although the government has officially shut down, you shouldn’t need to worry about canceling plans.
 However, you will want to account for delays and disruptions in your travel days.

 Plan to arrive at airports earlier than you usually would and look out for communications from your airline regarding the situation.
-Be aware of your airline’s change and cancellation policy, and maybe even book a refundable ticket if that works with your budget.
+Be aware of your airline’s change and cancellation policy, and maybe even book a refundable ticket (as a backup plan) if that works with your budget.

 If you are traveling to visit federally operated sites, you may want to consider changing your itinerary to exclude those places.
 And, most importantly, you’ll need to pack your patience and realize you may need to stay flexible if things go haywire.